-As the Company's business is investment in a portfolio of investments with a view to profit from their total return in the form of increases in fair value, the investments are held at fair value through profit or loss in accordance with FRS 102 Section 11: 'Basic Financial Instruments', and Section 12: 'Other Financial Instruments'.
+As the Company's business is investing in financial assets with a view to profiting from their total return in the form of increases in fair value, financial assets are designated as held at fair value through profit or loss in accordance with FRS 102 Section 11: "Basic Financial Instruments", and Section 12: "Other Financial Instruments".
 The Company manages and evaluates the performance of these investments on a fair value basis in accordance with its investment strategy, and information about the investments is provided on this basis to the Board of Directors.

-Upon initial recognition, investments are held by the Company "at fair value through profit or loss".
-They are accounted for on the date they are traded and are included initially at fair value, which is taken to be their cost.
-Subsequently investments are valued at fair value, which is the bid market price for listed investments.
+Upon initial recognition investments are designated by the Company "at fair value through profit or loss".
+They are accounted for on the date they are traded and are included initially at fair value which is taken to be their cost.
+Subsequently investments are valued at fair value which is the bid market price for listed investments.